-The ECo project is supported through the European Commission’s Fuel Cells Hydrogen Joint Undertaking (FCH 2 JU).
+The ECo project was supported through the European Commission’s Fuel Cells Hydrogen Joint Undertaking (FCH 2 JU).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 699892.

 ECo – Efficient Co-Electrolyser for Efficient